act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 The `autocomplete` attribute is used on form fields that correspond to [Input Purposes for User Interface Components](https://www.w3.org/TR/WCAG21/#input-purposes) and collect information about the user.

+If the `autocomplete` attribute is used to describe "custom" taxonomy, for example `<input type="text" autocomplete="banner" />`, success Criterion [1.3.5 Identify Input Purpose][sc135] may be satisfied even if this rule failed.

 The `type` attribute is used correctly according to the intended purpose of `input` elements.
 If an incorrect `type` attribute is used for `input` elements, this rule may fail elements that satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].
 For example if an `input` element has a `type` of `number`, but is expecting an e-mail address.

 The `aria-disabled` state is used on `input` elements which are not part of [sequential focus navigation][] and are not otherwise [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable).
 If this is not the case, this rule may be inapplicable on elements that are still [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable) and require a valid `autocomplete` attribute to satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].